 More and more skiers and snowboarders are returning to the very ancient roots of the sport using “skins” made of synthetic materials on the bases of their skis to climb up hills before they ski down.
 Telemarks skiers can do it easily with the same skis, Telemark boots and free-heel ski bindings they use for skiing from lifts.
 Alpine Touring (AT—also called “randonée”) skis with special Alpine Touring ski boots and Alpine Touring ski bindings that let you lift your heel for climbing or lock it down for making turns coming down.
 Even snowboarders are getting in on the fun with split snowboardswhich separate into two halves (effectively becoming skis—imagine that!) to climb the hills, then clamp back together to become a snowboard for the ride down.
 Like AT bindings, split snowboard bindings let you climb hills easily with a free heel, then lock down for descending.
-For folks who already have Alpine gear and aren’t ready to jump into a whole new setup, add-ons like Backcountry Access Alpine Trekkers let you try out the experience with gear you already own.
 Just add adjustable ski poles

 So why is “earning your turns” suddenly the hottest trend in skiing these days?
-Why would anyone want to sweat and tire themselves out by skiing up a slope when they could effortlessly ride a lift?
+Why would you want to sweat and tire yourself out by skiing up a slope when you could effortlessly ride a lift?
 Because you can, of course.

 Restoring Balance To The World By Skiing Uphill